0xPolygonMiden/miden-base/docs/architecture/state.md

 ### Account database

-The latest account states - and data for onchain accounts - are recorded in a Sparse Merkle Tree which maps account IDs to account hashes, and account data if needed.
+The latest account states - and data for onchain accounts - are recorded in a sparse Merkle tree which maps account IDs to account hashes, and account data if needed.

 <center>
 ![Architecture core concepts](../img/architecture/state/account-db.png){ width="80%" }